 50. Bedside outlets are a must have for any bedroom.
 Pendants above nightstands can be a nice touch for ambient reading light.

 51. If you have the budget, go for triple-pane windows.
 Even though we built a passive haus, which is super insulated and extremely energy efficient we still went with double-glazed Low E windows.
-It didn’t make financial sense for use, but if we had extra loot lying around that would be something we’d love to have upgraded.
+It wasn’t in our budget, but if we had extra loot lying around that would be something we’d love to have upgraded.
+In fact, if I could do it all over again, I would have put MORE money into the window budget for a product like Alpens.
+Alpen windows makes the best high performance windows in the industry and other brands don’t even come close.

 52. If you’re up there in your years, consider adding a home elevator.
 It’s cheaper to add one while building that to have to knock down structural walls and so on.